Apollo-Level2-Web-Dev/batch-3-assignment-2/README.md

 ### Set up the Project

 - Create a new Express project.
-- Set up a MongoDB database using Mongoose for storing user and order data.
+- Set up a MongoDB database using Mongoose for storing product and order data.

 ### Define Data Models